YosefHayim/learning/Python/Udemy - 100 Days of Code The Complete Python Pro Bootcamp/September 2024/06.09.2024 - Day 31/README.md

-Key points of day 31:
-1 - Didn't learn anything new. just did a capstone project of previous last days
+## Day 31: Key Takeaways

+1. **Capstone Project**
+   - Spent the day working on a capstone project, consolidating knowledge from the previous days.
+No new concepts were learned today.